-The following checklists are intended as a guide for commercial centre managers to assist them in identifying the hazards and risks associated with counter terrorism planning.
+The following checklists are intended as a guide for place of worship managers to assist them in identifying the hazards and risks associated with counter terrorism planning.

-They are not, however, exhaustive and some of the guidance might not be relevant to all commercial centres.
+They are not however exhaustive and some of the guidance might not be relevant to all places of worship.